 R2HC has found this reflected in our own work.
 Whilst Global South actors have been well-represented amongst applicants and within funded study teams, they have rarely been in the lead.
 We’ve undertaken internal analysis to see whether there are significant differences in the content of Global North-led and Global South-led proposals and how they were assessed through our review processes.
 This found common weaknesses across all applications, and identified some nuanced differences between those submitted by HICs compared to LMICs.
 Applying a subsequent ‘decolonisation lens’ helped us to reflect on how we could improve our application and assessment .
 This work was undertaken in collaboration with the London School of Hygiene and Tropical Medicine.
 Many of these themes are unpacked further in the article How to identify epistemic injustice in global health research funding practices: a decolonial guide.

-Through our we anticipate being able to fund six studies led by institutions or NGOs based in the Global South, three times as many than in previous funding rounds.
+Through our most recent funding calls we anticipate being able to fund six studies led by institutions or NGOs based in the Global South, three times as many than in previous funding rounds.
 Many of these sit outside the fairly established ‘giants’ amongst Global South institutions with strong linkages to, or sometimes extension of, Global North equivalents: they are promising institutions or researchers but with currently limited visibility or experience in managing large grants.
 Across the cohort of 13 new funded studies, over 75% have at least one Principal Investigator based in an LMIC setting, and almost two thirds of all partners involved are LMIC-based organisations.
 This represents a significant advance for the R2HC programme, achieved not through compromising on research quality or ringfencing funds for LMIC applicants, but through introducing a series of incremental changes.
 We explore these further in this accompanying blog.

 We understand this is only a first step and there is much more to do.
 However, recognising the importance and value of directly funding LMIC actors is a significant step in the right direction.
 The actual realisation of this objective to shifting the power is likely to take a while however.
 Increasing access to funding for LMIC actors is a giant leap, a possibly risky venture and steep learning curve which will offer some key lessons along the way – some uncomfortable, no doubt.
 It is definitely disruptive but a first crucial and necessary step.